grace-bible/GAM-boarding-scripts/README.md

 ## License

-This script is licensed under the [MIT License](LICENSE).
+This script is licensed under the [MIT License](/LICENSE.md).

-Though almost entirely different (to the point that it's not a branch), this project was largelyl inspired by [deepanudaiyar's G-Suite repo](https://github.com/deepanudaiyar/G-Suite)
+[^1]Though almost entirely different (to the point that it's not a branch), this project was largely inspired by [deepanudaiyar's G-Suite repo](https://github.com/deepanudaiyar/G-Suite)